Using the London Underground: Everything You Need to Know

 • Going from Leicester Square all the way to Heathrow Airport (zone 6) is going to cost you a bit more.

 Just tap your card at the turnstile and it will open and your journey has begun.
-You can calculate the cost of your journey here ahead of time with London Underground’s single fare calculator.
+You can calculate the cost of your journey here ahead of time with London Underground’s fare calculator.

 When you exit the station, be sure to tap your Oyster Card or debit/credit card on the pad at the turnstile so that it can charge your card.
 If you’re using an Oyster Card and you don’t have enough balance on it when exiting, there are machines nearby to add money to it so you can leave.